 - Some additional costs may include:

 - Attorney fees.
-See our flat immigration attorney fees.
+See VisaNation Law Group’s flat immigration attorney fees.

 - Travel costs

-Contacting one of our highly experienced attorneys is easy.
+Contacting one of their highly experienced attorneys is easy.
 Just take a moment to fill out this contact form to schedule a comprehensive consultation for your case.
-During that time we’ll go over all of your options and conduct an initial case review.